sakuoko/sakuoko.github.io/_pages/index.md

 <img src="/assets/images/Cover.jpg" width="340px" alt="Nora Loose" align="right" style="margin-left: 40px; margin-bottom: 10px;" />

 Welcome to my personal website!
 Here you can find a bit about my research, the projects I contributed to, and my academic and non-academic life.
-I’m Stephen Akuoko.
-I am a Research and Teaching Assistant at the [University of Mines and Technology](https://umat.edu.gh/) (UMaT), where my work focuses on data science and machine learning applications in chemical and energy systems.
+I’m Stephen Akuoko, a Research and Teaching Assistant at the [University of Mines and Technology](https://umat.edu.gh/) (UMaT), where my work focuses on data science and machine learning applications in chemical and energy systems.

 I recently completed a summer internship with [Envirofit International](https://envirofit.org/), a global R&D leader in clean cooking technologies designed to cook faster while reducing fuel use, smoke, and toxic emissions.
 At Envirofit, I contributed to projects aimed at improving efficiency, reducing waste, and scaling up production processes.